-How to create and use multiple signatures in Gmail
+How to add multiple signatures in Gmail

 Can you have multiple signatures in Gmail?